PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod2/Searching  Binary Search on Array.md

             b.
 Search Space :- Where are we looking for target.

     Definition:
         Binary Search is a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
         The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).

     Condition to apply binary search:
         a.
 If you are able to divide search space into two parts by rejecting one of the half

-    Take a look at proble 1 to understand how does it work.
+    Take a look at problem 1 to understand how does it work.

 ## Steps to follow while applying binary search